Top Reasons The Galapagos Islands Will Fascinate and Delight You

 Puerto Villamil is where to go if you want to swap animals for people.
 Puerto Villamil beach, situated near the laid-back town of the same name, is a great place to relax.
 Enjoy lovely beaches, light exercise, and gorgeous sunsets before returning to the town for an evening meal.

 A Galapagos expedition is a fantastic way to see more of the archipelago.
-There are many types to choose from ranging in size and price, from small yachts, local boat operators to larger cruise boats.
+There are many types to choose from ranging in size and price, from small yachts, local boat operators to larger Galapagos Cruise Tours.
 They all offer comfort and excellent service and many provide overnight accommodation.
 They provide meals as well as snorkeling equipment, as well as expert guides on the cruise stops.

 Perhaps the best reason to visit the Galapagos Islands is because of its unique wildlife that has evolved narrowly for millions of years.
 This is what Darwin first noticed when he visited the idyllic location early in the 19th century.
 Imagine a giant aquarium, and a safari park rolled into one.
 The wildlife that inhabits these islands are so varied; it’s hard to believe they are part of the same habitat.